Aghdam District: Population

-108,554 people lived in the district in 1979.
+The district had 108,554 people in 1979.
 Population rose to 131,293 in 1989, of whom 28,000 lived in the town of Aghdam and over 103,000 in villages and other rural areas.

 Following Aghdam's capture following Battle of Aghdam, all of Azerbaijani residents in Armenian-occupied areas were forced to flee.
 According to the Azerbaijani census of 2009, the nominal population of the district was 175,400.

 Internally displaced people

 Internally displaced people from Nagorno-Karabakh and surrounding occupied regions were moved to Aghdam district from tent settlements around the country.
 They live in new houses built by the government.